aleshaleksey/TGWM/README.md

 Implemented: The mechanisms for travelling the world, battle, in battle spellcasting, exp. and dungeons have been implemented.
+Mostly implemented: NPCs,story.
-Unimplementd: NPCs, story, certain "special" spells and inventory have not been implemented.
+Unimplementd: Teleportation spells and inventory have not been implemented.

 ***AI:***